jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * DDOS defenses do not have to come through large entities, as layered defenses and federation also helps similarly.
 * Surveillance state data capture can be fought with data object encryption, and not storing all of the datal in one place.
-* Open interface help guard against the bundling of services in one large entity; as long as there are open, well-defined interface to specific functions these functions can also be performed by other parties.
+* Open interfaces help guard against the bundling of services in one large entity; as long as there are open, well-defined interface to specific functions these functions can also be performed by other parties.
 * Commercial surveillance does not seem to curbed by current means.
 But there are still possibilities, such as stronger regulation, data minimisation, or browsers acting on behalf of users.
 There are hopeful signs that at least some browsers are becoming more aggressive in this regard.
 But more is needed.

-One comment made in the workshop that the Internet community needs to move back from regulation to trying to curb the architectural trend of centralization instead.
+One comment made in the workshop that the Internet community needs to curb the architectural trend of centralization.
 Another comment was that discussing this in the abstract is not as useful as more concrete, practical actions.
-For instance, one might imagine DOH deployments with larger number of trusted resolvers.
+For instance, one might imagine different DOH deployments with widely different implications for privacy or tolerance of failures.
+Getting to the specifics of how a particular service can be made better is important.

 ## Security